Commercial real estate guidance

 Change of use buildings

-A change of use is where the compliance requirements relating to the new use of a building would be in addition to required under the Building Act 2004(external link).
+A change of use is where the compliance requirements relating to the new use of a building would be in addition to what is required under the Building Act 2004(external link).

 There are many examples of changes of use in the commercial and industrial sector.
 For example, if a building that was designed as a warehouse is converted for use as a restaurant, this is a change of use.